P-p-H-d/mlib/README.md

 The address of the previous objects may have moved and the MOVE operator is not used in this case.
 In case of allocation error, it returns NULL.
-The default used function is the 'realloc' function of the libc.
+The default used function is the 'realloc' function of the LIBC.

 ##### void M\_MEMORY\_FREE (type *ptr)